 The CovariateCorrelationAndSelection view provides a breakpoint in the modeling workflow for the user to assess how well each variable explains the distribution of the sampled data points and to remove any variables that may exhibit high correlation with others.

 The display shows the n variables that have the highest total number of correlations above a threshold with other predictors using the maximum of the Pearson, Spearman and Kendall coefficient.
-The column heading over each variable displays the number of other variables with which the environmental predictor is correlated using the user supplied threshold which defaults to .7.
-Radio buttons are available to limit the display and correlation calculations to any combination of presence, absence, or background points.
+The column heading over each variable displays the number of other variables with which the environmental predictor is correlated using the user supplied threshold which defaults to .7 along with the percent of data, if any, that is missing for that predictor.
+Radio buttons are available to limit the display and correlation calculations to any logical combination of presence, absence, or background points.
 The first column in the plot shows the relationship between the response and each predictor.
-Row labels indicate the maximum of the Spearman and Pearson correlation coefficient and a locally weighted smooth has been added to help distinguish the nature of the relationship.
+Row labels indicate the percent deviance explained in a univariate GAM or GLM model depending on which could be fit.
+For continuous predictors a smooth is added to show the relationship between the response and predictor.
+The smooth and percent deviance explained are calculated using a generalized additive model fit to the single predictor with a smoothing spline using 2 degrees of freedom if possible.
+If the GAM fit fails a second degree glm is.

 The remaining plots make up a square with histograms for each variable displayed on the diagonal.
 Their respective graphical display and correlation with other variables can be found by locating the row/column intersection between each (above and below the diagonal).
-The scatter plot along with a locally weight smooth is shown below the diagonal.
-Presence records are represented by red points, absence by green, and background are yellow.
+The scatter plot along with a smooth is shown below the diagonal.
+Presence records are represented by red points, absence by blue, and background are yellow.
 Above the diagonal is the correlation coefficient between the two predictors.
 If Spearman or Kendall correlation coefficient is larger than the Pearson correlation coefficient then an s or k will show up in the bottom right corner of this box.
+The boxes are color coded using a heat scale for correlations from .6 to 1 and the size of the label is also proportional to the magnitude of the correlation.